Coast Guard, DHS.

 Background and Purpose

-This safety zone is in the deepwater area of the Gulf of Mexico.
+This proposed safety zone is in the deepwater area of the Gulf of Mexico.
 For the purposes of this regulation it is considered to be in waters of 304.8 meters (1,000 feet) or greater depth extending to the limits of the Exclusive Economic Zone (EEZ) contiguous to the territorial sea of the United States and extending to a distance up to 200 nautical miles from the baseline from which the breadth of the sea is measured.
-Navigation in the area of the safety zone consists of large commercial shipping vessels, fishing vessels, cruise ships, tugs with tows and the occasional recreational vessel.
+Navigation in the area of the proposed safety zone consists of large commercial shipping vessels, fishing vessels, cruise ships, tugs with tows and the occasional recreational vessel.
 The deepwater area of the Gulf of Mexico also includes an extensive system of fairways.
-The fairway nearest the safety zone is the South Pass (Mississippi River) Safety Fairway—South Pass to Sea Safety Fairway.
+The fairway nearest the proposed safety zone is the South Pass (Mississippi River) Safety Fairway—South Pass to Sea Safety Fairway.
 Significant amounts of vessel traffic occur in or near the various fairways in the deepwater area.

 British Petroleum America Inc., hereafter referred to as BP, has requested that the Coast Guard establish a safety zone in the Gulf of Mexico around the Thunder Horse Semi-Submersible facility.